ThomasE11/anus-project/README.md

    Replace `your_openai_api_key_here` with your actual OpenAI API key.

+   > **IMPORTANT**: Make sure to use the API key provided to you by your administrator.

 6. **Configuration**:
    The default configuration is in `config.yaml`.
 You don't need to modify this file if you've set up your `.env` file correctly, as it will read the API key from your environment variables.